Join the Western Community in solving

 How to apply:

-The Intent-to-Compete form for The President's Challenge will open soon.
-All student teams must complete our Intent-to-Compete form.
+The Intent-to-Compete form for The President's Challenge will close on Tuesday, February 3rd at 11:59 PM.
+All student teams must complete our Intent-to-Compete form to be part of the competition.

 Teams chosen for The President's Challenge will need to provide a completed proposal for the final part of the competition.
 Specific criteria for the proposal and presentations will be updated shortly.